 People with convergence insufficiency might have otherwise normal vision, so it's important to mention reading or learning concerns to your eye care provider.
 To diagnose convergence insufficiency, your eye doctor might:

 - Take a medical history.
-This might include questions about problems you have with focusing, blurred or double vision, headaches, and symptoms.
+This might include a health history as well as questions about problems you have with focusing, blurred or double vision, headaches, or other symptoms.

 - Measure the near point of convergence (NPC).
 This test measures the distance from your eyes to where both eyes can focus without double vision.
 The examiner holds a small target, such as a printed card or penlight, in front of you and slowly moves it closer to you until either you have double vision or the examiner sees an eye drift outward.